ChevanR/Project5-6/README.md

 # VR and Haptic Cloud Integration Project

-Rever to [Research report](Deliverables-P56/Research-Report.md) for the main research document.
+Refer to [Research report](Deliverables-P56/Research-Report.md) for the main research document.

 ## Project Overview
 This repository contains the development, testing, and documentation for the **VR and Haptic Cloud Integration** project.
 The goal of this project is to combine **Virtual Reality (VR)** streaming with **haptic feedback** to create an immersive and interactive extended reality (XR) experience.
 We focus on: